 Dr. Glazer has trained with some of the top researchers in the field of Clinical Psychology as well as the country’s most renowned leaders in hypnosis.
 Her training in psychology began with a Bachelor of Arts with a Specialty in Psychology from Thomas Edison State University.
 She then pursued a Master of Arts in Psychology from the City University of New York, where she explored the relationship between attachment bonds, spirituality and mental health.
 During this time, Dr. Glazer worked on a study with Columbia University’s New York Psychiatric Institute exploring the traumatic impact of the World Trade Center attacks.

 Upon entering her doctoral program at Kean University, Dr. Glazer deepened her interest in attachment theory and the impact of the family system on each family member’s mental health.
 Dr. Glazer’s dissertation explored the contribution of parental acceptance of child distress to the parents’ perceptions of their children’s emotion regulation skills.
 In addition, this study explored ways in which parents’ propensity to shame might influence their attitudes toward their children’s emotions.
 Dr. Glazer’s research on attachment relationships and spirituality, both at Kean and at CUNY, led to presentations at the national conference of the American Psychological Association (APA), the Association for Behavioral and Cognitive Therapies (ABCT), and the National Association of School Psychologists (NASP).
-As a doctoral candidate, Dr. Glazer completed externships at SCO Family of Services, a psychiatric residential facility, and at the Brooklyn College Counseling Center, where she received substantial training in psychodynamic conceptualization and treatment approaches.
+As a doctoral candidate, Dr. Glazer completed externships at SCO Family of Services, a psychiatric residential facility, and at the Brooklyn College Counseling Center, where she received substantial training in psychodynamic conceptualization and therapy approaches.

-Dr. Glazer completed her pre-doctoral internship at Pennsylvania Counseling Services, where she provided individual and group psychotherapy in a community mental health setting; she also engaged in postdoctoral training at Pride of Judea Community Services, part of the Jewish Board of Family and Children Services, where she worked with children, adults, and families, and gained diverse experience with a range of psychological treatments and manifestations of distress.
+Dr. Glazer completed her pre-doctoral internship at Pennsylvania Counseling Services, where she provided individual and group psychotherapy in a community mental health setting; she also engaged in postdoctoral training at Pride of Judea Community Services, part of the Jewish Board of Family and Children Services, where she worked with children, adults, and families, and gained diverse experience with a range of psychological modalities and manifestations of distress.

 Dr. Glazer received training in hypnosis through the American Society of Clinical Hypnosis, the county’s most esteemed training institute in hypnotherapy.
 Under renowned author Michael Kapko as well as other leaders in the field, Dr. Glazer learned how the clinical use hypnosis can rapidly facilitate change, strengthen the ego, and reduce impediments to change.